 Half Size Chafing Dish: A small chafing dish, like a half size, is usually square or rectangular, and has a 4 to 5 quart capacity.

 2/3 Size Chafing Dish: Round and square in shape, 2/3 size chafers have a 5 to 6 quart capacity.

 Fuel: Fuel chafers utilize Sterno fuel cans or other gel chafing fuel and wick fuel to keep the chafer water dish heated.
 View our Chafing Fuel Buying Guide for step by step instructions on how to choose and use chafing gel.
 We even carry eco-friendly biodegradable wick fuel.

 Electric: Electric chafers are great for outdoor events, as they are easier to use than chafing fuel in the event of windy or inclement weather.
 They're also ideal for indoor use when you don't want to deal with the hazards of flame.
 Keep in mind that these do require access to an electric outlet, so plan accordingly for catered events to avoid cord hazards.

 Electric chafer heaters and accessories are a great way to convert your fuel chafer to an electric unit!
 Our universal electric chafer heater can be used with most standard chafers.
 Additionally, you can choose a full size electric chafer warmer pan to replace your water pan to serve as a free-standing warming unit.

-Induction: This new, innovative cooking method eliminates the hassle, expense, and potential hazards of chafer fuel.
+Induction: This new, innovative cooking and holding method eliminates the hassle, expense, and potential hazards of chafer fuel.
 Induction chafers are designed for use with drop-in induction ranges, drop-in buffet induction warmers, or induction buffet tables to heat the unit, rather than utilizing a heated water pan.
 Because this only heats the chafer and the area surrounding it, induction ready cookware eliminates the hazard of burns and fire.
 Induction chafers also provide best-in-class heat distribution with no hot or cold spots, and they allow you to maintain a constant temperature for longer periods of time than other, traditional chafers.